Here are three sentences:

 (Counter-evidence: Card has, thankfully, criticized Trump fairly often, calling him dictatorial as well.
 But he also voted for him, and as far as I know, he has not apologized for or amended his views of Obama in light of what the real deal looks like.)

-Part of me is asking myself right now, “Hey now, despite insisting he’s a Democrat, he very clearly holds a lot of conservative views.
+Part of me is asking myself right now, “Hey now, Democrat or not, Card very clearly holds a lot of conservative views.
 Isn’t extreme and undeserved hatred of Obama just part of standard conservative dogma?”

 And another part of me responds, “Yes.
 And your point is?”

 My mom is a racist.
 I love her, but she is.
 She’s not often a hateful racist.
 She has minority friends.
-I’m pretty sure she voted for Obama.
+I’m pretty sure she voted for Obama, the first time at least.

-But she’s still a racist who believes certain ethnicities are intrinsically better or worse at certain things, who is quicker to attribute negative features to someone’s race if they’re not white, and who holds all sorts of prejudices both big and small.
+But she’s still a racist who is quicker to attribute negative features to someone’s race if they’re not white, and who holds all sorts of prejudices both big and small.
 It’s a sad cultural feature of many in her generation, and seems even more prevalent for those who are even older… like Card is.

-All I know is that his attitude toward Obama, which is wildly out of scope in its criticism compared to the reality of what Obama’s presidency entailed (like most conservatives), strikes me as suspicious in the same way as when my mom told me I couldn’t sleep over my black neighbor’s house when I was 8 because he “lives too far” struck me as suspicious, given that “too far” in this case was a walk of less than a minute within the same gated community.
+What I do notice is that his attitude toward Obama, which is wildly out of scope in its criticism compared to the reality of what Obama’s presidency entailed (like most conservatives), feels confusing in the same way as when my mom told me I couldn’t sleep over my black neighbor’s house when I was 8 because he “lives too far” felt confusing, given that “too far” in this case was a walk of less than a minute within the same gated community.

 She was always friendly to him when he was around.
 I genuinely think she held no hate in her heart toward him.
-That didn’t change the fact that her perspective is racist, the same way her blatant preference for white residents years later while on the HOA for the community was racist.
+That didn’t change the fact that her perspective is prejudiced, the same way her blatant dispreference against non-white residents years later while on the HOA for the community was prejudiced.

 So.
 Do I really think the man who wrote Alvin Maker is a racist?
 The man who wrote Magic Street?

-I’m not sure.
-I don’t think so, by most definitions of that word.
+I’m not actually sure.
+By most definitions of that word, I don’t think so.
 Again, he has not said anything explicitly racist, and has written against the evils of racism.

 Alright, let’s look at these again.